teng231/executor/README.md

 ## Disadvance?

 - At you know.
 If you using callback maybe memory leak if you not control bester.
+- If buffer chanel full you need wait a little bits for executed job.

 ## Installtion